chloe-gilligan/Gilligan_Putnam_Lab_Notebook/protocols/POC_physiology_protocols.md

 2. If not done already, centrifuge the 500 μL aliquot of adult airbrush homogenate at 13,000 rpm for 3 minutes to separate the host and Symbiodiniaceae cells.
 3. Remove and discard the supernatant.
 4. Add 1 mL of 100% acetone to the pellet in the 1.5 mL microcentrifuge tube and vortex the tubes for 15 sec.
+6. Add 1 ml of 100% acetone to a new 1.5 ml microcentrifuge tube to incubate with samples.
-5. Place the tubes in a fridge in the dark at 4°C for 24 hours.
+7. Place the tubes in a fridge in the dark at 4°C for 24 hours.
-6. Vortex the tubes for 15 sec.
+8. Vortex the tubes for 15 sec.
-7. Spin the tubes down at 13,000 rpm for 3 minutes in the microcentrifuge to pellet any debris.
+9. Spin the tubes down at 13,000 rpm for 3 minutes in the microcentrifuge to pellet any debris.
-8. Pipette 200µl of sample to duplicate wells of 96-well quartz plate.
+10. Pipette 200µl of sample to duplicate wells of 96-well quartz plate.
-9. Pipette 200µl of acetone blank to duplicate wells.
+11. Pipette 200µl of acetone blank to duplicate wells and 200µl of incubated acetone blank to duplicate wells.
-10. Cover the plate with silicone pad every 5th sample or so to reduce evaporate as samples are added.
+12. Cover the plate with silicone pad every 5th sample or so to reduce evaporate as samples are added.
-11. Remove silicon pad.
+13. Remove silicon pad.
-12. Follow steps below to measure the extract Absorbance on the [Synergy HTX Multi-Mode Microplate Reader](https://www.biotek.com/products/detection-multi-mode-microplate-readers/synergy-htx-multi-mode-reader/) at 630, 663, and 750 nm in a 96-well quartz plate.
+14. Follow steps below to measure the extract Absorbance on the [Synergy HTX Multi-Mode Microplate Reader](https://www.biotek.com/products/detection-multi-mode-microplate-readers/synergy-htx-multi-mode-reader/) at 630, 663, and 750 nm in a 96-well quartz plate.
-13. Standardize for path length in 200µl of sample in 96-well quartz plate.
+15. Standardize for path length in 200µl of sample in 96-well quartz plate.

 **Measure the Absorbance**